-Here's a small group guide based on the sermon "Judgement" Pastor Steve on 7/20/2025
+Here's a small group guide based on the sermon "Anatomy Of A Murder" on 9/14/2025

 Opening Prayer: